geor-kasapidi/ALLKit/Docs/async_text.md

 If you have an attributed string with a large number of emoji or image attachments (ex. chat app), rendering can takes tens of milliseconds.
 This is unacceptable because text views draw text in the main thread.

-For drawing text in the background, ALLKit provides a special API:
+For drawing text in the background, ALLKit provides special API (available by Extended subspec):

 1. [AttributedStringDrawing](../Sources/Support/AttributedStringDrawing.swift) - object that knows how to calculate text size and create a bitmap from text.